sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 Whenever the government provides products and services, the following principles apply:

-- The services and products are organised and produced according to their demand.
+- The services and products are organized and produced according to their demand.
-- Quality and affordability are heavily prioritised over range of selection.
+- Quality and affordability are heavily prioritized over the range of selection.
 Affordability here is considered over time, so durable products and services that fully meet the needs are preferred.

 The government should offer services and products that are high-quality and are affordable.
 People don't want choice, but things they can afford and work well.